New IRS Rules Could Increase Phishing Fraud

 The new tax reporting requirements have put small businesses and thousands of freelancers at the risk of scams.
-To properly file these forms, these service providers need all the tax information from businesses.
-If they fail to report, they are required to withhold 24% of the payment and remit it to IRS.
+To properly file these forms, these service providers need tax information from businesses.
+If they fail to report, they are required to withhold 24% of the payment and remit it to the IRS.

 Services like Paypal and Square will now ask for your tax information, including Tax ID or Social Security Number, to continue using your account.
 This is a prerequisite for customers to continue using their accounts and access the services and features of these providers.